PyuStudio/uJSON/README.md

 ----------

 Recently, I needed a json parser for my project.
 The project is for an embeded system and its resorce is limited.
-I studied server open json parser.
+I studied several json parsers.
 But none of them met my requirement.
 Some need malloc/free functions, some are hard to use.

 Finally, I decided to write the json parser by my self.